loafey/master-thesis/Slut/2.0 - Background/main.typ

     - $B -> bot$ = function with $B$ as argument, that terminates with no value ]

-- A single function call per closure
+- Exactly one function call per closure

 == Continuation-Passing Style (CPS)